-- B18.
-We need to carry out a project appraisal for all capital spending no matter where that money is coming from.
-We cannot include a scheme in the capital programme unless it has been through the agreed appraisal and prioritisation processes. - B19.
-SLT members are responsible for making sure there is an appropriate appraisal and prioritisation process for all new investment schemes.
-This process must be agreed with the County Treasurer. - B20.
-The project appraisal should show how the project meets the following conditions.
-It must: - a. be supported by a well-thought-out brief which defines the aims of the project and specifies any issues which must be carried out within a certain time; - b. be part of an appropriate business case for the proposal including an analysis of options; - c. meet the principles set out in the HM Treasury Treasury's Guide to Appraisal and Evaluation in Central Government (The Green Book) as appropriate for the project by the SLT member see The Green Book (publishing.service.gov.uk) - d. meet one or more of our strategic priorities set out in the strategic plan in terms of the economic, social or environmental wellbeing of the people of Staffordshire; - e. meet one or more of the priorities identified in the relevant plan for delivering outcomes, or be needed to help meet our legal responsibilities or new legal requirements; - f. improve one or more of the services' performance measures identified in the strategic plan, plans for delivering outcomes or the service plans; - g. clearly show whether it is affordable and improves value for money, including any tax implications it may have (for example, VAT, stamp duty and land taxes); - h. show how the project has been assessed against the agreed prioritisation process; - i. take account of relevant cross-cutting policies (for example, sustainability, social inclusion, Local Agenda 21); and
+- B18 We need to carry out a project appraisal for all capital spending no matter where that money is coming from.
+We cannot include a scheme in the capital programme unless it has been through the agreed appraisal and prioritisation processes. - B19 SLT members are responsible for making sure there is an appropriate appraisal and prioritisation process for all new investment schemes.
+This process must be agreed with the County Treasurer. - B20 The project appraisal should show how the project meets the following conditions.
+It must: - a be supported by a well-thought-out brief which defines the aims of the project and specifies any issues which must be carried out within a certain time. - b be part of an appropriate business case for the proposal including an analysis of options. - c meet the principles set out in the HM Treasury Treasury's Guide to Appraisal and Evaluation in Central Government (The Green Book) as appropriate for the project by the SLT member -see https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/685903/The_Green_Book.pdf - d meets one or more of our strategic priorities set out in the strategic plan in terms of the economic, social, or environmental wellbeing of the people of Staffordshire. - e meets one or more of the priorities identified in the relevant plan for delivering outcomes or be needed to help meet our legal responsibilities or new legal requirements. - f improves one or more of the services' performance measures identified in the strategic plan, plans for delivering outcomes or the service plans.

-- j. prove that it can be supported by a clear and achievable funding strategy. - B21.
-A project may relate to a proposal to tackle a specific theme or issue such as disabled access or traffic calming.
+- g clearly shows whether it is affordable and improves value for money, including any tax implications it may have (for example, VAT, stamp duty and land taxes). - h shows how the project has been assessed against the agreed prioritisation process. - i take account of relevant cross-cutting policies (for example, sustainability, social inclusion, Local Agenda 21); and - j prove that it can be supported by a clear and achievable funding strategy. - B21 A project may relate to a proposal to tackle a specific theme or issue such as disabled access or traffic calming.
 It may include a general project on minor improvements or a group of low-value schemes.
 However, we must be able to produce one project appraisal for each 'grouped proposal', which should include a shared aim.
 In these cases, an SLT member must have in place a clear process for using resources on individual schemes.